joaovictorgarcia10/FirebaseHostingPlayground/README.md

 - install the firebase cli
 - run "firebase login" to sync the cli with your Google account
 - run "firebase init" in your project root
-- select the Hosting feature and the others tha you'll use
+- select the Hosting feature and the others that you'll use
 - create or use an existing project

 And when asked, answer the following questions like this: